On this page

 Baby fresh food feeders can be used as a useful tool when your baby is starting solid foods.
 Most babies will start showing signs that they are ready to start solid foods once they are 4-6 months of age.
 These signs include:

-- They can sit upright with support (e.g. in a highchair);
+- Your baby can sit upright with support (e.g. in a highchair);

 - They have good head and neck control;